RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

         - gender
 ```

-### The Source Section
+### Source section

 The `source` section describes the source of data change events in Redis:

 - The `pattern` attribute specifies the pattern of Redis keys to listen on.
 The pattern has to correspond to keys that are of Hash or JSON value.

 - The `exclude-commands` attribute specifies which commands not to act on.
 For example, if you listen on key pattern that has Hash values, you can exclude the `HDEL` command so no deletions of data will propagate to the downstream database.
-If you don't specify this attribute, RDI Write Behind will act on all relevant commands.
+If you don't specify this attribute, RDI write-behind acts on all relevant commands.

 - The `row_format` attribute can be used with the `full` value in order to receive both the `before` and `after` sections of the payload.
 Note that for Write Behind events the `before` value of the key is never provided.

-  > Note: RDI Write Behind does not support the [`Expired`](https://redis.io/docs/manual/keyspace-notifications/#events-generated-by-different-commands) event.
+ > Note: RDI write-behind does not support the [`Expired`](https://redis.io/docs/manual/keyspace-notifications/#events-generated-by-different-commands) event.
 Therefore, keys that are expired in Redis will not be deleted from the target database automatically.

-### The Output Section
+### Output section

 The `output` section is critical.
 It specifies a reference to a connection from the `config.yaml` `connections` section:

 - The `uses` attribute specifies the type of **writer** RDI Write Behind will use to prepare and write the data to the target.
   In this example, it is `relational.write`, a writer that translates the data into a SQL statement with the specific dialect of the downstream relational database.
-  For a full list of supported writers, look [here](reference/data-transformation-block-types).
+  For a full list of supported writers, look [Data transformation block types]({{<relref "/rdi/reference/data-transformation-block-types">}}).

 - The `schema` attribute specifies the schema/db to use (different database have different name for schema in the object hierarchy).